scottspace/scottspace.github.io/_posts/2016-11-13-wonders-of-learning-machines.md

 thumb: /img/ai_canada17.png
 ---

-The Canadian Government invited PwC to talk about technology's impact on governments.
+The Canadian Government invited PwC to talk about technology's impact on governments in late November, 2016, about a month before I joined Google.
 I was thrilled to share with the audience my own fascination with how computers could learn directly from data, without being "programmed" by humans.
 I used to wear ties.
 A lot.

 <h3>Video</h3>
 <div style="position:relative;padding-top:56.25%;max-width:600px">